Criminalization of HIV - A brief story in a small town

 Graphics for a media campaign soon about the criminalization of HIV

-Lawyers, as Strub and Haught are trying to make progress a reality.
-They have already begun to lay the groundwork for a follow-up conference next year, and Haught became coordinator with advocates from other states, offering guidance and using the history of Iowa as a framework for anti-criminality campaigns in other jurisdictions.
+Lawyers like Strub and Haught are trying to make progress a reality.
+They have begun laying the groundwork for a follow-up conference next year, and Haught became a coordinator with advocates from other states, offering guidance and using the history of Iowa as a framework for anti-criminalization campaigns from other jurisdictions.

-"There is still much work to be done and more people need to be trained and achieved," says Haught.
-"The only way we will end the epidemic is to empower people living with HIV to fight for our rights, to advocate, educate, and not be ashamed."
+"There is still a lot of work to be done and a lot more people need to be empowered and reached," says Haught.
+"The only way we can stop the epidemic is to empower people living with HIV to fight for our rights, to defend, to educate and not to be ashamed."